sftcd/tlspad/depends.md

             $ sudo apt install tshark
             $ sudo apt install tcpdump

+Note: tshark is also needed for analysis scripts below.
+So even if you're not doing captures on a box you may need it anyway.

 1. for [TlsPacketSizes.py](TlsPacketSizes.py):

     - This and other python things are python3, so you'll need that